zphrs/cse130-notes/src/content/notes/day2.md

 ### Modularity

 Break a big problem into smaller pieces.

+---

+- Reduces number of components and interactions between different parts of the codebase
+- Allows for swapping out modules/easy upgrades/rewrites within a singular module

 Decreases debugging time because once you find which “neighborhood” is responsible for the bug, that “neighborhood” is much smaller than the entire system.

-Reduces number of components and interactions between different parts of the codebase

-Allows for swapping out modules/easy upgrades/rewrites within a singular module

 ### Abstraction